-- Submit Official high school transcripts documenting a 2.6 or higher unweighted GPA and an approved fourth level math above Algebra II and graduation within the past five years. - Complete New Student Orientation and SmarterMeasure Online Readiness Assessment. - c.
-Register at designated time. - 7.
-Some allied health programs are selective in nature, due to the high volume of applicants and the limited number of students who can be enrolled in the programs.
-Selective programs have an application period, which may be in the spring or fall. - Applicants must take the college placement assessment and show college level skills on all sections of the test.
-Other standardized tests used for placement purposes in North Carolina, high school GPA or appropriate transfer credits may be used to show college level skills. - Applicants who perform acceptably on the college placement assessment, another acceptable assessment instrument, or have appropriate transfer credit then schedule themselves at their expense to take the Test of Essential Academic Skills (TEAS) in the designated application period. - Ultimate selection in the program is based upon the student's TEAS composite score. - 8.
+- 4. Submit Compass or Asset scores from another college(if less than five years old) or Advanced Placement (AP) or College-Level Examination Program (CLEP) test scores. - 5.
+Submit official high school transcripts documenting an unweighted GPA of 2.6 or higher, plus completion of a fourth higher level math and graduation within the past five years. - b Complete New Student Orientation and SmarterMeasure Online Readiness Assessment. - c.
+Register at designated time. - 9.
+Some academic programs are selective in nature, due to the high volume of applicants and the limited number of students who can be enrolled in the programs.
+Selective programs have an application period, which is typically in the fall and spring. - Applicants must take the college placement assessment and show college level skills on all sections of the test.
+Other standardized tests used for placement purposes in North Carolina or appropriate transfer credits may be used to show college level skills. - Complete any prerequiste courses or certifications as required by the intended program of study. - Applicants who perform acceptably on the college placement assessment, another acceptable assessment instrument, or have appropriate transfer credit then meet with a GOT advisor in the K. Ray Bailey Student Services building to apply during the designated application period.

+- Ultimate selection in the program occurs in the fall and spring semester, and is based upon the student's TEAS composite score. - 10.
 Upon determination by the College that admission should be denied to an applicant to protect the safety of the applicant or other individuals because of an articulable, imminent, and significant threat, the following shall be documented and a letter sent to the applicant stating: - Detailed facts supporting the rationale for denying admission; - The time period within which the refusal to admit shall be applicable and the supporting rationale for the designated time period; and - c.
-The conditions upon which the applicant that is refused would be eligible to be admitted. - 9.
+The conditions upon which the applicant that is refused would be eligible to be admitted. - 11.
 The provisions in this admissions safety exception procedure only apply during the time period prior to an applicant becoming admitted as a student at a community college.
-Once an applicant is admitted as a student, the Code of Student Conduct will apply. - 10.
+Once an applicant is admitted as a student, the Code of Student Conduct will apply. - 12.
 The applicant has the right to appeal any action taken by the College.
-Any appeal must be in writing and be submitted to the Vice President for Stu-

-- dent Services' office within ten (10) College business days.
-The Vice President for Student Services or his/her designee will forward the appeal, along with all documentation concerning the matter, to the President whose decision will be final. - 11.
-To comply with federal law and the Department of Education requirements regarding the enrollment of students in distance education, only students residing in North Carolina, Georgia, South Carolina, Tennessee, Alabama, Arkansas, Delaware, Florida, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, Texas, Virginia and West Virginia may apply and enroll in A-B Tech distance education curriculum courses.
+Any appeal must be in writing and be submitted to the Vice President for Student Services' office within ten (10) College business days.
+The Vice President for Student Services or his/her designee will forward the appeal, along with all documentation concerning the matter, to the President whose decision will be final. - 13.
+To comply with federal law and the Department of Education requirements regarding the enrollment of students in distance education, students who reside in Florida, California, Massachusetts, and the Northern Mariana Islands are not allowed to enroll in A-B Tech Distance Education curriculum courses.
+A-B Tech is a member of the National Council for State Authorization Reciprocity Agreement (NC-SARA) which allows students from across the nation to enroll in distance education with the exception of the aforementioned states and territory.

-Concurrent High School Enrollment
+Dual High School Enrollment